 The brand range currently consists of the EmpowerMintt Eyeshadow 15-pan palette, a curated collection of greens, gold, and neutral shades, Treatmintt Lip Duo liquid lipstick and lipliner sets (available in five shades ranging from strawberry red to a deep burgundy), and as of November 2021, the Bedazzlemintt Blush palette comprised of rose, hot pink, raspberry, and mulberry.

-BeautyMatter sat down with Junior Mintt to discuss her journey as a cosmetics brand founder setting up shop during the pandemic, how current representations of drag are actually undermining the history of the art form and those who have paved the way, and why ultimately all beauty is drag.
+BeautyMatter sat down with Junior Mintt to discuss her journey as a cosmetics brand founder setting up shop during the pandemic, how current representations of drag are actually undermining the history of the art form and those who have paved the way, her future relationships with black beauty influencers and why ultimately all beauty is drag.

 What inspired your drag name and how did you establish yourself in the drag scene?